mdzio/veap/README.md

 The HTTP method ```DELETE``` on an object path deletes the corresponding object.

+### Protocol extensions

+The protocol version supported by a VEAP server can be retrieved from the `veapVersion` property of the `/~vendor` object.
+Currently only version "1" of the protocol exists.

+The aim is to make protocol extensions so that they are downward compatible.
+Older VEAP clients should therefore be able to work with newer VEAP servers without changes.

 ## Examples

 (In the requests and responses given below, the HTTP protocol is only shown in simplified form.)